How to Manage Holiday Stress for Autistic People?

 Prepare And Hone Your Skills

 Please keep in mind that these are general tips and not meant to replace therapy and coaching, which would be individualized for you.
-If you or a loved one has autism, it's helpful to figure out how much preparation may be required.
+If you or a loved one is autistic, it's helpful to figure out how much preparation may be required.

 It can be helpful to prepare for social situations with a script ahead of time.
 With scripts, you can plan what you are going to say and practice before the event.